AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 is valid.]

 .. todo:: Need to put some words in here to describe the precautions that may be taken to avoid invalid data.
+To be completed in the Milestone 4 version of this document.

 .. todo:: Introduce checks for data validity into the proof model as necessary.
+          To be completed in a post-Release 1 version of this document.

 Unchecked Access Value Creation
 -------------------------------